Staphylococcus aureus: Rapid diagnosis and typing

 Diagnostic microbiology laboratories and reference laboratories are key for identifying outbreaks and new strains of S. aureus.
 Recent genetic advances have enabled reliable and rapid techniques for the identification and characterization of clinical isolates of S. aureus in real time.
-These tools support infection control strategies to limit bacterial spread and ensure the appropriate use of antibiotics.
+These tools support infection control strategies to limit bacterial spread and ensure appropriate antibiotic use.
 Quantitative PCR is increasingly being used to identify outbreaks of infection.

-When observing the evolvement of S. aureus and its ability to adapt to each modified antibiotic, two basic methods known as "band-based" or "sequence-based" are employed.
+When observing the evolution of S. aureus and its ability to adapt to each modified antibiotic, two basic methods known as "band-based" or "sequence-based" are employed.
 Keeping these two methods in mind, other methods such as multilocus sequence typing (MLST), pulsed-field gel electrophoresis (PFGE), bacteriophage typing, spa locus typing, and SCCmec typing are often conducted more than others.
 With these methods, it can be determined where strains of MRSA originated and also where they are currently.

-With MLST, this technique of typing uses fragments of several housekeeping genes known as aroE, glpF, gmk, pta, tip, and yqiL.
-These sequences are then assigned a number which give to a string of several numbers that serve as the allelic profile.
-Although this is a common method, a limitation about this method is the maintenance of the microarray which detects newly allelic profiles, making it a costly and time-consuming experiment.
+With MLST, this typing technique uses fragments of several housekeeping genes, known as aroE, glpF, gmk, pta, tip, and yqiL.
+These sequences are then assigned a number, which gives a string of several numbers that serve as the allelic profile.
+Although this is a common method, a limitation is the maintenance of the microarray, which detects new allelic profiles, making it a costly and time-consuming experiment.

-With PFGE, a method which is still very much used dating back to its first success in 1980s, remains capable of helping differentiate MRSA isolates.
+With PFGE, a method which is still very much used, dating back to its first success in the 1980s, remains capable of helping differentiate MRSA isolates.
 To accomplish this, the technique uses multiple gel electrophoresis, along with a voltage gradient to display clear resolutions of molecules.
 The S. aureus fragments then transition down the gel, producing specific band patterns that are later compared with other isolates in hopes of identifying related strains.
-Limitations of the method include practical difficulties with uniform band patterns and PFGE sensitivity as a whole.
+Limitations of the method include practical difficulties with uniform band patterns and overall PFGE sensitivity.

-Spa locus typing is also considered a popular technique that uses a single locus zone in a polymorphic region of S. aureus to distinguish any form of mutations.
-Although this technique is often inexpensive and less time-consuming, the chance of losing discriminatory power making it hard to differentiate between MLST clonal complexes exemplifies a crucial limitation.
+Spa locus typing is also a popular technique that uses a single-locus zone in a polymorphic region of S. aureus to distinguish mutations.
+Although this technique is often inexpensive and less time-consuming, the chance of losing discriminatory power, making it hard to differentiate between MLST clonal complexes, exemplifies a crucial limitation.